 Overnight: Playa del Carmen | Breakfast x 3

 Cusco - Pisac - Ollantaytambo.
-Departing Cusco this morning we make our towards the Urubamba Valley, here we will visit the Pisac archaeological complex.
+Departing Cusco this morning you make your waytowards the Urubamba Valley, here you will visit the Pisac archaeological complex.
 This collection of Incan dwellings, temples and terraces are perfectly situated within the beautiful landscape of the Sacred Valleys.
-We then continue to the famous Pisac Markets, known for its colourful traditional handicrafts.
-You’ll have some time to barter with the local merchants before we continue to Ollantaytambo.
+You then continue to the famous Pisac Markets, known for its colourful traditional handicrafts.
+You’ll have some time to barter with the local merchants before you continue to Ollantaytambo.
 This Incan fortress and citadel were built in the mid 15th century and was constructed to guard the entrance to this part of the valley.

 Overnight: Ollantaytambo | Breakfast